edwfermon707/kea/doc/sphinx/arm/dhcp4-srv.rst

    for more details on generating T1 and T2.

-The ``interfaces-config`` map specifies the network interfaces on which the server should listen to DHCP messages.
+The ``interfaces-config`` map specifies the network interfaces on which the server should listen for DHCP messages.
 The ``interfaces`` parameter specifies a list of network interfaces on which the server should listen.
 Lists are opened and closed with square brackets, with elements separated by commas.
 To